llimllib/limbo/README.md

 ## Python Versions

-At the moment, this software only officially supports python 3.10, because the test fixtures fail on older versions of python due to some weird urllib3 inconsistency.
+At the moment, this software only officially supports python >=3.10, because the test fixtures fail on older versions of python due to an urllib3 inconsistency I don't understand.

-It may run on other versions of python, but for the moment they're unfortunately not tested.
+It should still run on other versions of python, but for the moment they're unfortunately not tested.

 ## Installation